davidmolina/davidmolina.github.io/now.md

 permalink: /now/
 ---

 Still living in Forest Grove, Oregon and commuting into the Portland office.
-The girls are age 6, 6, and 8 and becoming more and more fluent in Spanish everyday.
+Our twin girls are age 6, 6, our oldest is 8, and all fast becoming more and more fluent in Spanish everyday.

-I'm reading a lot on finance, management, strategy and listening to a lot of [EDM](https://open.spotify.com/user/1137072174/playlist/4XAEkK9s6yTAGyTtaMEC0e) and [Ignacio Robles](https://open.spotify.com/user/123891019/playlist/2NFJsDhYBgIs5cRWzYZsfb) while continuing to learn to code on my own and although I've stopped taking on web clients (exception of maintaining [ThinkMujer](https://thinkmujer.com)), and scaled back on maintaining [Operation Code](https://operationcode.org/) as our core team and contributor team has expanded, I'm continuing to learn Ruby on my own.
+I'm reading a lot on finance, management, strategy and listening to a lot of [EDM](https://open.spotify.com/user/1137072174/playlist/4XAEkK9s6yTAGyTtaMEC0e) and [Ignacio Robles](https://open.spotify.com/user/123891019/playlist/2NFJsDhYBgIs5cRWzYZsfb) while continuing to learn to program on my own and although I've stopped taking on web clients (exception of maintaining [ThinkMujer](https://thinkmujer.com)), and scaled back on maintaining [Operation Code](https://operationcode.org/) as our core team and contributor team has expanded.
+Regardless, I'm continuing to learn Ruby and learn at my own pace and going through [People Can Program](https://peoplecanprogram.com/index.html).

-I just completed a 7-week VA contract operating an CAT 316E excavator and moving thousands of cubic yards of dirt between 12 yard and 8 yard trucks, and enrolled in the Clark Construction Group Stategic Partnership Program in Seattle.
-I'm continuing to enjoy the business side and building teams.
+I just completed a 7-week U.S. Department of Veterans Affairs contract operating an CAT 316E excavator and moving thousands of cubic yards of dirt between both 12 yard and 8 yard trucks, and enrolled in the Clark Construction Group [Strategic Partnership Program](http://clarkconstruction.com/news/clark-kicks-strategic-partnership-program-seattle) in Seattle.
+I'm continuing to enjoy the business side and building companies.

 My day-to-day consist of a nice blend of:
-- scouring FBO, ORPIN and other databases for contracting opportunities and collaborating with generals and subcontractors (work)
+- business development for family-owned and operated construction contracting company (Molinas Construction Company)
-- collaborating w/ the Operation Code team on Slack in a completely remote/decentralized operating environment (volunteer)
+- strategy and growth for nonprofit charity helping the military community learn software development, enter the tech industry, and code the future (Operation Code)
-- collaborating w/ my wife's education company, ThinkMujer, on strategy and growth
+- strategy and growth for Latina-focused education company (ThinkMujer)

-When not working, I'm answering emails (always) and reading about becoming a better writer.
+When not building the businesses, I'm thinking about growing the businesses and trying to write more.

 This `/now` page was inspired by [Derek Sivers](https://sivers.org/) and his /[now project](https://sivers.org/nowff).

-This update was April 30th, 2017.
+This update was May 21, 2017.